AdobeDocs/experience-platform.nl-NL/help/hygiene/api/overview.md

 A work order is a representation of a data hygiene task that deletes consumer identities from a specific dataset or all datasets.
 See the [work order endpoint guide](./workorder.md) for details on working with work orders in the API. -->

-## Tijd om te leven (TTL) voor datasets
+## Verlopen gegevensset

-Een dataset TTL is een tijd-vertraagde &quot;schrapping een dataset&quot;actie.
-Door TTL te creëren, specificeert u een toekomstige tijd waarop die dataset zou moeten worden geschrapt.
-Zie de [dataset TTL eindpuntgids](./ttl.md) voor details over het plannen van dataset TTLs in API.
+Een gegevenssetvervaldatum is een tijd-vertraagde actie &quot;schrapt een dataset&quot;.
+Door een datasetvervaldatum te creëren, specificeert u een toekomstige tijd waarbij die dataset zou moeten worden geschrapt.
+Zie de [eindpuntgids gegevensset](./dataset-expiration.md) voor meer informatie over het plannen van datasetvervaldata in API.

 ## Volgende stappen